Best Cyprus Forex brokers

 - Brokers must regularly update financial statements which are submitted to CySEC for review.
 They are expected to submit annual audit reports from authorized independent third-party auditors.

-- Brokers must observe all new rules that CySEC and the MiFID may adopt from as time goes by.
+- Brokers must observe all new rules that CySEC and the MiFID may adapt as time goes by.

 Features of Forex brokers in Cyprus